Published by Tim McKinlay – Last updated February 23, 2022

 And it’s easy to assume that because something is popular, it “must be good,” but I’ve learned the hard way that this is not always the case.
 Just because an advisory service is popular and is presented in an exciting way doesn’t always mean it’s worthwhile.

 In hindsight, that sounds obvious.
 But it’s easy to get swept up in the hype, especially when you see all the testimonials and examples of winning recommendations in the presentation.

 Which brings me to my next point…

-2. Most “Gurus” Show You The “Highlights” (Not The Average Returns)
+2. Most “Gurus” Show You The “Highlights” (Not The Advisory’s Average Result)

 The second “hidden truth” I want to share with you is that many finance gurus I’ve come across tend to show you the winning stocks they’ve recommended while downplaying or even hiding the losers.
 Unfortunately, I have found this to be very common.

 I can’t tell you the number of times I’ve seen a presentation that highlights all the winning bets the person behind it has recommended while saying nothing about the stocks they’ve suggested that have tanked.